VanMeysorng/Movie-Similarity-AI-Application/README.md

 * Setup
 Environment Setup:

-- Ensure Python 3.x is installed.
+>> Ensure Python 3.x is installed.
-- Install dependencies using pip install -r requirements.txt.
+>> Install dependencies using pip install -r requirements.txt
-- Set up Apache Spark locally or in a cluster environment.
+>> Set up Apache Spark locally or in a cluster environment.

 Data Preparation:
 >> Download the MovieLens dataset (ml-100k) and place files (u.data, u.item) in the project directory.